 In the event of a lethal bite, certainly the crew could readily accept the banana cargo as a bad omen.
 Another threat was that the quickly fermenting fruit would produce toxic ethylene fumes when kept too long in the hot ship’s hull.

 A reader responded to Jim’s page with a colorful post about Hawaiian fishermen and their disdain for the fruit:

 While spending time in Hawaii fishing I spoke with some “native” Hawaiians who clued me in to the origins of Bananas and bad luck.
 Back before fiberglass and powered boats the Hawaiian men would go out in dugout canoes and fish for weeks at a time.
 They would always take Bananas.
-Well it happens that the Bananas would rot about the same time they would get to (sic) far out to really catch any fish.
+Well it happens that the bananas would rot about the same time they would get too far out to really catch any fish.
 So they associated bananas as bad luck.
-I learned this the hard way when I took banana boat sun screen out fishing.
+I learned this the hard way when I took Banana Boat sun screen out fishing.
 We were not catching anything and I was baking in the hot sun.
-I was putting the sunscreen on when the 1st mate saw it was banana boat.
+I was putting the sunscreen on when the 1st mate saw it was Banana Boat.
 He immediately grabbed it from my hands and threw it overboard.
 Not 5 min later we hooked into a 950# marlin.

 As with any serious journalistic endeavor, we felt that it was our solemn responsibility to do little fact-checking with our friends over at Snopes.com.
 Indeed, they heartily corroborate that the superstitions are wide-ranging and have many varied origins.
 Some feel that the oil and scent from the banana peel transfers to the monofilament and spooks the fish.
 Go figure!

 In conclusion, if you feel that you have erred and greatly offended Konpira, patron saint to sailors and sea transporters, we offer this short poem of contrition, courtesy of the good folks at MiamiFishing.com:

 I am sorry for my mistake